Malankara Mar Thoma Syrian Church Reforms: Substantial Shift or Cosmetic Update?

 This alignment suggests that, beyond religion, the protection of traditional family structures is becoming a shared geopolitical concern, positioning these countries against the Western spirit of individualism and its global expansion through liberal economic and cultural institutions.
 This global clash is as much about preserving national identities as it is about maintaining cultural and social cohesion in the face of rapid modernization.

-Conclusion: Reform or Modernization?
+Reform or Modernization?

 In evaluating the reforms of the Indian Syrian Church, it becomes evident that they were more cosmetic than transformative.
 The shift to local liturgy, the abandonment of traditional practices, and the break from Antioch represented significant adaptations, but they did not challenge the church’s core doctrinal beliefs.
 Instead, these reforms reflected a broader trend of modernization and Westernization, shaped by external pressures rather than deep theological reflection.